kanvekin/Privcord/CONTRIBUTING.md

-# Contributing to Privcord
+# Contributing to Kernixcord

-Privcord is a community project and welcomes any kind of contribution from anyone!
+Kernixcord is a community project and welcomes any kind of contribution from anyone!

 We have development documentation for new contributors, which can be found at https://wwww.discord.gg/.